 Skip to main content

 Semilattice predictions come with built-in measurement.
-Not just a claim of accuracy, but a methodology you can inspect, challenge, and extend with your own data.
+Not a claim of accuracy, but a methodology you can inspect and extend with your own data.

 How we measure